Posts

 Image

 Do babies and dogs process facial expressions in the same way, and if so what does it tell us about the evolution of emotion?
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-Darwin suggested that some human emotional expressions could have their origins in the facial expressions of other animals, including primates and dogs.
+By Zazie Todd, PhD Darwin suggested that some human emotional expressions could have their origins in the facial expressions of other animals, including primates and dogs.
 If so, there would be similarities in the way people process emotional faces across these different species.
 While most research has focussed on other primates, a paper just published in PLoS One by Annett Schirmer et al (National University of Singapore) investigates whether or not there are similarities in processing facial expressions in human infants and dogs.
 The study asked sixty-four participants, half of whom were dog-owners, to take part in a series of tests.
 The experiment included both implicit and explicit tests of emotional processing.
-The explicit tests asked
+The explicit tests asked people to look at photographs and rate the emotion being expressed.
+For the implicit tests, people were shown a ph

 Can Dogs Smell Quantity of Food?